New Princeton method may help allocate carbon emissions responsibility among nations

 "Most of the world's emissions come disproportionately from the wealthy citizens of the world, irrespective of their nationality," Chakravarty said, noting that many emissions come from lifestyles that involve airplane flights, car use and the heating and cooling of large homes.
 "We estimate that in 2008, half of the world's emissions came from just 700 million people."

 The Princeton proposal establishes a uniform "cap" on emissions that individuals should not exceed (represented by the green line).
 If, for example, an international treaty caps global emissions at a certain level, the necessary reductions in global emissions could be achieved if no individual's emissions could exceed a certain "cap."
 By counting the excess emissions of all the individuals who are projected to surpass the "cap" (red arrows), the proposal provides emissions reduction targets for each country (blue arrows).
-(Image: Courtesy of PNAS)
+(Image: Courtesy of PNAS) Image for news media

 In the new scheme, emission reduction targets for each country are calculated in a multi-step fashion.
 The researchers used a strong correlation between income and emissions to estimate the emissions of individuals in every country.
 Next, they combined these factors to see how individual emissions are distributed globally.

 Looking forward to 2030, the researchers estimated first individual emissions and then a global emission total at that future time based on projections of income, population and energy use.
 They imagined the world's leaders deciding now that the projected global emission total for 2030 is dangerously high, choosing a lower global target and seeking a process by which the work of achieving this new global target could be divided among the world's nations.